-10 To view the status of the configured application on a virtual machine, on the Veritas Operations Manager console, navigate to the appropriate virtual machine, and then click the ApplicationHA tab.
+13 To view the status of the configured application on a virtual machine, in the inventory view of the vSphere Client, click the appropriate virtual machine, and then click the ApplicationHA tab.

 The ApplicationHA view appears.

 By default, the Component List tab appears.
 The tab lists each component of the configured application and the status description of each component.